mirjSolution/Working-with-Vim-Editor-on-Linux/README.md

 - Use Vim to write commit messages
 - Use it to edit remote config files via SSH
-- Practice on files you don’t mind changing!
+- Practice on files you don't mind changing!

 ---

-🧑‍💻 Created by Rico John Dato-on\*
+🧑‍💻 Created by Rico John Dato-on